OpenStackOnRaPi/ostackinstall/README.md

 ```
 sudo nano /etc/netplan/50-cloud-init.yaml
 ```
-  * Then, if you are sure all files have been prepared correctly simply reboot the RPi and it should become available on the statically assigned IP address provided in the /etc/netplan/50-cloud-init.yaml file.
-If you want to first check for correctness, do the following:
+  * Now, if you are sure all files have been prepared correctly, simply use netplan as shown below to deploy the new configuration.
+The RPi should then become available on the statically assigned IP address provided in the /etc/netplan/50-cloud-init.yaml file (you will have to ssh to the RPi again).

 ```
 $ sudo netplan --debug generate      <=== neglect a WARNING about too open permissions
 $ sudo netplan --debug apply         <=== neglect multiple WARNINGS about too open permissions

-ssh disconnects so reconnect, but using fixed IP addresses you set in file `50-cloud-init.yaml`
+#... ssh disconnects so reconnect using the fixed IP addresses you set in file `50-cloud-init.yaml`

-check the connectivity
+#check the connectivity
 $ ping wp.pl
-$ sudo reboot
 ```

 Your network configuration is now the same as the one you would obtain following the instructions from [subsection 3.iv](#3iv-flat-provider-network).
+However, it can be easily changed to introduce tagged VLAN provider networks.
 You can now proceed to the installation procedure (sections 4 and 5) and enjoy using OpenStack with a flat provider network.
 We will come back to VLAN provider networks in section 7.

 ## 4. Management host preparation